Phelan Segur

 2012 90p

 Tasted in April 2016.
 Tasted delicious, round, fruity, and sappy with fine structure and length.
-A real crowd-pleaser and the perfect restaurant wine!
+It is a real crowd-pleaser and the perfect restaurant wine!

 2011 91p

 Tasted twice - last time in April 2016.
 Consistent notes.
 Splendid acidity, fine structure, and long finish.
-Reminiscent of 2014 but with less complexity and concentration.
+It is reminiscent of 2014 but with less complexity and concentration.

 2010 92-93p

 Tasted in April 2016.
-Fat fruit and tannin, both perfectly ripe, with great complexity and depth.
-Strong backbone but also finesse and elegance.
+Fat fruit and tannin, both perfectly ripe, have great complexity and depth.
+It has a strong backbone but also finesse and elegance.
 This vintage marked the arrival of a new manager of Phelan Segur, Veronique Dausse.

 2009 92-93p

 Tasted twice - last time in April 2012.
-Consistent notesChocolate and black cherries splendidly structured and complex.
+Consistent notesChocolate and black cherries on the nose, splendidly structured and complex on the palate.
 Tannin wasn't as fat and grained as in 2010, but 2009 was a little longer on the palate.
 Excellent effort as well.

 2008 89p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Very traditional and a bit rustic wine here in a cool vintage.
-Very nice structure and length, and it needs time to soften.
+It's very traditional and a bit rustic wine here in a cool climate vintage.
+It has a lovely structure and length and needs time to soften.

 2007 86p

 Tasted twice - last time in April 2012.
 Consistent notes.
-Difficult vintage, but the wine here was already charming people with attractive and tasty fruit.
+It was a challenging vintage, but the wine here was already charming people with attractive and tasty fruit.
 Already drinkable.

 2006 85p

 Tasted twice - last time in April 2012.
 Consistent notes.
 Tight and a bit edgy, with some dryness in fruit and tannin.
-Harvested too late?
+Were grapes harvested too late?

 2005 92p